SAP/spartacus-docs/_pages/telco/telco-release-information.md

 ## Introduction

-This document describes what is included in all Spartacus 1.x libraries since 1.0.
+This document describes what is included in all Spartacus 2.x libraries since 2.0.

-**Note:** Spartacus 1.x requires Angular 8.
+**Note:** Spartacus 2.x requires Angular 8.2.5 or later.
 For more information, see [Building the TUA Spartacus Storefront from Libraries]({{ site.baseurl }}{% link _pages/telco/building-the-tua-storefront-from-libraries.md %}) and [Installing SAP Commerce for use with TUA Spartacus]({{ site.baseurl }}{% link _pages/telco/installing-sap-commerce-for-tua-spartacus.md %}).

 - For information on specific code changes for a particular release, see the [Development Release Notes](https://github.com/SAP/spartacus-tua/releases).
 - For information about features published in pre-release libraries, see TUA [Pre-Release Information]({{ site.baseurl }}{% link _pages/telco/tua-pre-release-information.md %}).